Rajpur Sonarpur: Police station

 Sonarpur police station covers an area of 169.816 km2.
 It has jurisdiction over parts of the Rajpur Sonarpur Municipality, and the Sonarpur CD block.

 CD block HQ

 The headquarters of the Sonarpur CD block are located at Rajpur Sonarpur.

 Transport

 Rajpur Sonarpur is on the State Highway 1.

-Sonarpur Junction railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway system.
+Sonarpur Junction railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway.

 Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
 As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from erstwhile East Pakistan and Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.